Azure/OCPCHINATECH/OCPPTSCSAHandsonLabs/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 In this task, you will deploy the API application to the Azure Kubernetes Service cluster using the Azure Portal.

 1. We first need to define a Service for our API so that the application is accessible within the cluster.
-In the AKS blade in the Azure Portal select **Services and ingresses** and on the Services tab select **+ Add**.
+In the AKS blade in the Azure Portal select **Services and ingresses** and on the Services tab select **+Add**.

     ![This is a screenshot of the Azure Portal for AKS showing adding a Service.](media/2021-03-25-17-04-04.png "Add a Service")